open-sauced/semantic-release-conventional-config/README.md

 ## 🧪 GitHub actions usage

 Since version 3 it is possible to use semantic-release without any trace of it or the open-sauced configuration anywhere in the dependency tree.

+Docker containers are pushed as part of the release so they mirror the availability of `npm` packages.

 The simplest use case for a typical NPM package, almost zero install downtime from ghcr and no more local tooling: